Why are Water Heaters Regulated?

 Federal, as well as some state regulations, will dictate who can install water heaters as well as where and how one can be installed and what kind can be installed.

-Since water heaters can emit gasses into the air, as well as causing potentially deadly problems for those in the Austin home, these systems are regulated for the safety of everyone who comes in contact with them.
+Since water heaters can emit gasses into the air, as well as cause potentially deadly problems for those in the Austin home, these systems are regulated for the safety of everyone who comes in contact with them.

-3 Regulations You Need To Know About
+3 Regulations You Need to Know About